shaon-hossain45/html-code-starter/assets/plugins/animate.css-main/docsSource/sections/03-best-practices.md

 ### Mind the initial and final state of your elements

-All the Animate.css animations include a CSS property called `animation-fill-mode` which controls the states of an element before and after animation.
+All the Animate.css animations include a CSS property called `animation-fill-mode`, which controls the states of an element before and after animation.
 You can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode).
 Animate.css defaults to `animation-fill-mode: both`, but you can change it to suit your needs.

 ### Don't disable the `prefers-reduced-motion` media query